April 18, 2005

 A put-only position defends against the downside risk of the portfolio without limiting the upside potential, but the cost of this "asymmetry" is that the put option decays in value as time moves toward expiration (even if the market doesn't move).
 I use various "gamma scalping" strategies to reduce the impact of this time decay, which are most effective when the actual volatility of the market is greater than the volatility "implied" in the option prices.
 More often, I use option combinations rather than put-only strategies, because the objective of the hedging is generally to remove the impact of market fluctuations.

 In situations where our estimates of market return/risk are extremely negative, we may "stagger" the strike prices of the index options we use to hedge, by raising the strike price of the index put option closer to the prevailing level of the index (though only one of the options is "in the money" when the position is initiated).
-This adds some potential for additional time decay from those higher-strike put options, but can be particularly helpful in the initial phases of a bear market, both because the broad market may decline by a larger amount than the major indices early on, and also because these positions are allow us to better align our investment stance with the prevailing return/risk profile of the market.
+This adds some potential for additional time decay from those higher-strike put options, and can result in portfolio losses during market advances if the combined loss on the option combination exceeds the gain in the underlying index.
+However, such positions can be particularly helpful in the initial phases of a bear market, both because the broad market may decline by a larger amount than the major indices early on, and also because these positions are allow us to better align our investment stance with the prevailing return/risk profile of the market.

 Conversely, in situations when the market is very oversold, or the quality of market action appears to be improving, but the overall Market Climate remains unfavorable, I periodically establish "contingent" call positions.
 These "contingent" positions are useful when there is a reasonable probability that the quality of market action will improve and force us to remove our hedges after a market advance has already occurred.
 One of the elements of good risk management is to match contingent liabilities (things that you're forced to pay out if a particular event happens) with contingent assets (things that deliver value if that particular event happens).
 In March 2003, contingent call positions were an important element of our investment stance, when it became evident that the quality of market action was improving despite fresh lows in a number of market indices.